jackyhuynh/MyCeePlusPlusKB/DataStructure/16_TreeApplications/Rotations.md

 4. **RL Case:**
    - Path: Insertions go **right → left**.
    - Fix: **Right Rotation on right child**, followed by **Left Rotation on parent**.

 ---

-By understanding the nature of the imbalance (which subtree the new node is added to), you can decide which rotation or combination of rotations is needed to restore the AVL tree's balance.

----